marbetschar/marco.betschart.name/areas/elementary-os/dual-boot-full-disk-encryption-elementary-windows.md

    - Select your keyboard layout
 3. On the "Try or Install" step, choose "Try Demo Mode" and confirm

-Once elementary OS is booted, start GParted from the Applications Menu.
+Once elementary OS is booted, start "GParted" from the Applications Menu.

 In GParted: